gluesql/gluesql/docs/docs/ast-builder/functions/geometry/point-creation.md

-# Point Creation Function
+# Point Creation

 ## Todo

     - POINT: Creates a geometric point with an x and y coordinate.